 What Does An Estate Plan Do

 Estate planning is not just for retired folks, it is for everyone that has any property, business, possessions, or money, regardless of the size or amount.
 The most common reasons people give for not having any sort of estate plan is that “they don’t think they have enough money,” “they don’t own enough property,” “they’re not old enough to think about that sort of thing,” or “they just simply don’t want to think about what will happen to their property if they were to pass.”
-Although these concerns are understandable, they simply miss the mark because not having an estate plan in place takes away your final opportunity to determine who and how you want your property disbursed upon your death or incapacity.
+Although these concerns are understandable, they simply miss the mark because not having an estate plan in place takes away your ability to determine who and how you want your property disbursed upon your death or incapacity under Arkansas law.
 After all, you can’t take it with you so you might as well have the final say in who gets what property that you have worked so hard to attain and achieve!

 Other Than Wills or Trusts, What Else Should I Think About?